-One of the perennial frustrations of being a boxing fan is the fact so many of the most meaningful match-ups just never happen.
-It’s a shame Jack Dempsey never faced Harry Wills, or that Sugar Ray Robinson never took on Charley Burley.
-Why didn’t Ray Leonard or Thomas Hearns ever lock up with Aaron Pryor?
-How could they not make the Lennox Lewis vs Riddick Bowe?
+One of the perennial frustrations of being a boxing fan is that so many of the most intriguing and meaningful match-ups simply never happen.
+It’s a shame Jack Dempsey never faced Harry Wills, or that Sugar Ray Robinson and Charley Burley never locked-up.
+Why didn’t Ray Leonard or Thomas Hearns ever sling leather with Aaron Pryor?
+How could they not make Lennox Lewis vs Riddick Bowe?
 Most recently, it appears Errol Spence vs Terence Crawford will never materialize.
 The list goes on and on.
-But every once in a while boxing manages to put together the perfect match-up, a confrontation that happens at the right time between two supreme talents.
-Such was the case with Sanchez vs Gomez, an historic battle between great champions.
+But every once in a while boxing manages to put together the perfect match-up, a confrontation at the right time between two supreme talents.
+Such was the case with Sanchez vs Gomez, an historic battle between truly great champions.

 Mexican fight fans looked to Sanchez to exact revenge, but the odds-makers figured Gomez a solid favorite.
 “The Battle of the Little Giants” they called it, and they could have filled any stadium they wanted in Mexico City, San Juan or Los Angeles.
 Instead, Sanchez vs Gomez took place, like so many other great fights of the eighties, at Caesars Palace in Las Vegas, while millions of Hispanics mobbed closed-circuit television outlets to watch what was, for them, the Superbowl of boxing for 1981.

 For several years Wilfredo Gomez had been one of the sport’s best fighters, dominating the super-bantamweight division and in the process putting together an amazing 32 bout knockout streak.
 But Mexicans had faith in the talent of Sanchez.
 While not as proven a champion as Gomez, he had impressed everyone with his toughness, his excellent counter-punching skills, and his coolness under pressure.
 The 21-year-old rose from obscurity to defeat Danny “Little Red” Lopez and had gone on to defend his title six times, in the process becoming a fresh new star in the sport.